nicercode/nicercode.github.io/source/_posts/2013-03-08-nice-r-code-2013-plans.markdown

 4. Abstraction and design (21 May)
 5. Testing code (4 June)

+Except for the version control session, we will meet from 2-3pm in E8C 212.

 These sessions follow very much the same ideas as [software carpentry](http://www.software-carpentry.org).
 Where we differ is that we will be focusing on [R](http://r-project.org), and